harrislab-brown/WaterEntrySHO/README.md

 ### Supplementary Movie 3

 The slamming phase, subsequent air cavity formation, and air cavity pinch off are shown for the flexible impactor with $V=$ 4 m/s, $R=$ 22.23 mm, $k=$ 4.29 N/mm and $\alpha$ = 0.12.
 Filmed at 20,000 frames per second with the camera at the height of the interface.

-### Supplementary Figure 1

-We modify the Shiffman and Spencer added mass function $\textrm{d}m/\textrm{d}x$ (shown in the inset plot in (b)) in order to match the experimental impact force profile for the rigid impactor (figure 3(b)) at later non-dimensional times and hence account for the contribution of form drag.
-This change improves the agreement between the predicted and experimentally measured peak impact acceleration as shown in (a), particularly at low $\textrm{R}_\textrm{F}$.
-Here, the solid black line indicates the prediction from the convolution integral in equation 17 and the dashed and dotted lines correspond to the two-way coupled added mass model from equations 7 and 8.
-The change in the prediction for the time of the peak acceleration is less pronounced, as shown in (b).